Group Activities for Children and Teens

 Make two columns on a piece of paper.
 On one column, list the areas of your life that you feel confident about, and on the other column, list the areas of life that you feel insecure about; i.e. academics, work, appearance, creativity, making friends, etc. Count the number of items listed in each column and write the total at the bottom of each list.
 Subtract the Insecure total from the Confident total: that is how much gas you have left in your tank.
 On another piece of paper, make a visual affirmation of your ability to improve your confidence and self-acceptance in areas of your life that you are currently insecure about.

-Discuss the quote, God grant me the serenity to accept the things I can't change, the courage to change the things I can, and the wisdom to know the difference.
+Discuss the quote, Grant me the serenity to accept the things I can't change, the courage to change the things I can, and the wisdom to know the difference.

 Make two lists, "The things I can change" and "The things I can't change."
 On each side, list the things you can and can't change in your life.
 On another sheet of paper, draw how your life would look after you successfuly changed the things on your list, "The things I can change."